MOS Technology 6502: Instructions and opcodes

 6502 instruction operation codes (opcodes) are 8 bits long and have the general form AAABBBCC, where AAA and CC define the opcode, and BBB defines the addressing mode.
 For example, the ORA instruction performs a bitwise OR on the bits in the accumulator with another value.
-The instruction opcode is of the form 000bbb01, where bbb may be 010 for an immediate mode value (constant), 001 for zero-page fixed address, 011 for an absolute address, and so on.
+The instruction opcode is of the form 000BBB01, where BBB may be 010 for an immediate mode value (constant), 001 for zero-page fixed address, 011 for an absolute address, and so on.
 This pattern is not universal, as there are exceptions, but it allows opcode values to be easily converted to assembly mnemonics for the majority of instructions, handling the edge cases with special-purpose code.

 Of the 256 possible opcodes available using an 8-bit pattern, the original 6502 uses 151 of them, organized into 56 instructions with (possibly) multiple addressing modes.
 Depending on the instruction and addressing mode, the opcode may require zero, one or two additional bytes for operands.
-Hence 6502 machine instructions vary in length from one to three bytes.
+Hence, 6502 machine instructions vary in length from one to three bytes.
 The operand is stored in the 6502's customary little-endian format.

 Each CPU machine instruction takes up a certain number of clock cycles, usually equal to the number of memory accesses.
-For example, the absolute indexing mode of the ORA instruction takes 4 clock cycles; 3 cycles to read the instruction and 1 cycle to read the value of the absolute address.
-If no memory is accessed, the number of clock cycles is two.
-The minimum clock cycles for any instruction is two.
-When using indexed addressing, if the result crosses a page boundary an extra clock cycle is added.
-Also, when a zero page address is used in indexing mode (e.g. zp,X) an extra clock cycle is added.
+For example, the absolute indexing mode of the ORA instruction takes 4 clock cycles; three cycles to read the three-byte instruction and one cycle to read the value of the absolute address.
+The minimum number of clock cycles for any instruction is two.
+No memory other than the opcode is accessed in a two-clock-cycle instruction.
+When using indexed addressing, if the result crosses a page boundary, an extra clock cycle is added.
+Also, when a zero page address is used in indexing mode (e.g., zp,X) an extra clock cycle is added.

-The 65C816, the 16-bit CMOS descendant of the 6502, also supports 24-bit addressing, which results in instructions being assembled with three-byte operands, also arranged in little-endian format.
+The 65C816, the 16-bit CMOS descendant of the 6502, supports 24-bit addressing, which results in instructions being assembled with three-byte operands, also arranged in little-endian format.

 The remaining 105 opcodes are undefined.
-In the original design, instructions where the low-order 4 bits (nibble) were 3, 7, B or F were not used, providing room for future expansion.
-Likewise, the $x2 column had only a single entry, LDX #constant.
+In the original design, instructions where the low-order 4 bits were 3, 7, B or F were not used, providing room for future expansion.
+The instructions where these lower-order bits were 2 had only a single entry, LDX #constant.
 The remaining 25 empty slots were distributed.
 Some of the empty slots were used in the 65C02 to provide both new instructions and variations on existing ones with new addressing modes.
-The $xF instructions were initially left free to allow 3rd-party vendors to add their own instructions, but later versions of the 65C02 standardized a set of bit manipulation instructions developed by Rockwell Semiconductor.
+The F instructions were initially left free to allow 3rd-party vendors to add their own instructions, but later versions of the 65C02 standardized a set of bit manipulation instructions developed by Rockwell Semiconductor in this area.